okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/social-login/main/apple/appatidp.md

-At <StackSnippet snippet="idp" inline />, create the client application that you want to use for authenticating and authorizing your users.
+At Apple, create the client application that you want to use for authenticating and authorizing your users.
 See [Sign in with Apple](https://help.apple.com/developer-account/#/devde676e696).

 There are three steps necessary to configure the Identity Provider at Apple: